Larry Miller (basketball player): Professional basketball

-Miller was drafted in 1968 by the NBA's Philadelphia 76ers (5th round, 62nd overall pick), but never played in that league.
+Miller was drafted in 1968 by the NBA's Philadelphia 76ers (fifth round, 62nd overall pick), but never played in that league.
 From 1968 to 1975, he played professionally in the American Basketball Association as a member of the Los Angeles Stars, Carolina Cougars, San Diego Conquistadors, Virginia Squires, and Utah Stars.
-He averaged 13.6 points per game in his career and set the ABA record of 67 points in a game on March 18, 1972.
+He was a shooting guard, averaging 13.6 points per game in his career, and set the ABA record of 67 points in a game against the Memphis Pros on March 18, 1972.
+He made 25 of 40 field goal attempts, with 17 made foul shots, and did not have a three-point basket in that game.